 Craft Items: Crafted items cannot be sold to NPCs; they can only be saved for use by the maker, or sold to other PCs.
-Crafting an item takes time, as calculated using the formula in the Player's Handbook, with a minimum of 1 Time Unit.
+Crafting an item takes time, as calculated using the formula in the Player's Handbook, with a minimum of I Time Unit.
 PCs may not craft items that are restricted from purchase in Step 5 of these guidelines.

 Brew Potion: Creating a potion takes material resources (gold) and XP as indicated in the Player's Handbook.
-Creating a potion costs I Time Unit, and only one potion may be created per adventure played.
+Creating a potion costs 1 Time Unit regardless of spell or caster level, and only one potion may be created per adventure played.

 Scribe Scroll: Creating a scroll takes material resources (gold) and XP as indicated in the Player's Handbook.
-Creating a scroll costs 1 Time Unit per level of the spell being scribed, and only one scroll can be scribed per adventure played.
+Creating a scroll costs 1 Time Unit regardless of spell or caster level, and only one scroll can be scribed per adventure played.